 On your way to the first stop, Gullfoss, or the Golden Waterfall, you might want to make a stop by the town of Flúðir and soak in the Secret Lagoon.
-The pool's natural surroundings and steam rising into the air give the place a mystical ambience.
+The pool's natural surroundings and steam rising into the air give the place a mystical ambiance.
 The water stays at a luxurious 38-40° C all year.
 There, you can also join a snowmobiling tour to the Langjökull glacier and experience the endlessness of the Icelandic highlands.

 After a short drive, you'll get to see Geysir, or 'the Great Geysir', a world-famous hot spring in the Haukadalur valley.
 Though it does not often erupt these days, its brother, Strokkur, erupts every 10 minutes or so, hurling water up to 30 m (98 ft) into the air.

 Finally, finish your Golden Circle experience with a visit to Þingvellir National Park. Þingvellir is a UNESCO World Heritage Site due to the parliament that was founded there in 930 AD.
 It is surrounded by a beautiful mountain range and is the site of a rift valley, marking the crest of the Mid-Atlantic range.
 You can walk through the magnificent gorge Almannagja, which marks the eastern boundary of the North American tectonic plate, and into which the beautiful waterfall Oxararfoss falls.
-Popular HBO series Game of Thrones has filmed here to take advantage of these beautiful surroundings.
+The popular HBO series Game of Thrones has filmed here to take advantage of these beautiful surroundings.

 From the national park, there's a short 45-minute drive back to Reykjavík.
 Spend your last night relaxing in Reykjavík.

 See our accommodation levels below and our preferred accommodation partners under each day in the daily itinerary.
-Single person bookings will be arranged in a single room, while bookings of 2 or more people will share twin/double room(s) or triple room(s).
-Guide to Iceland will provide you with the best available hotels and guesthouses at the time of your booking from our preferred partners.
+Bookings for one person will be arranged in single rooms, and bookings for two or more people will share a twin/double or triple room(s).
+Teenagers and children will be arranged in the same room with parents.
+If additional room(s) is needed, additional costs will incur.
+Guide to Iceland will provide you with the best available accommodation at the time of your booking from our preferred partners.
 Please keep in mind that hotel quality in Iceland varies among locations and availability is highly limited.
+If our preferred partners are fully booked at the time of your booking, we will find another suitable accommodation for you of similar level.
+Please note that not all locations offer quality level accommodation.
+Comfort level accommodation will be arranged at those particular locations, which is reflected in the quality level upgrade price.
 We always do our best to accommodate special requests, which may incur additional costs.
-The sooner you reserve the higher quality accommodation we can provide.
-Press choose a date at the top to find availability.
+Press choose a date to find availability.

 Rooms with a private bathroom in three star hotels or quality guesthouses.
 Very close to the best attractions at each location.
 Breakfast is included.